svc8675309/elevator/README.md

    In buildings with multiple elevators, a group control system can coordinate elevator movements to efficiently distribute passenger traffic.
 ### Destination dispatch:
    Advanced systems can allow passengers to pre-select their destination floor, enabling the elevator to prioritize requests based on the final destination.
+### Fire and Alarm:
+   Force elevator to stop on a fire event to let people off.